Songshan Airport

-Taipei Songshan Airport (IATA: TSA, ICAO: RCSS) is a regional airport and military airbase located in Songshan District, Taipei, Taiwan.
+Taipei Songshan Airport (IATA: TSA, ICAO: RCSS) is a city airport and military airbase located in Songshan District, Taipei, Taiwan.
 The airport covers an area of 182 ha.

-The civilian section of Songshan Airport has scheduled flights to domestic destinations in Taiwan and international destinations including Seoul, Tokyo, and select cities in mainland China.
+The civilian section of Songshan Airport has scheduled flights to domestic destinations in Taiwan and international destinations including Seoul, Tokyo, and select cities in China.
 Songshan serves only a small portion of the international flights for Taipei compared to the larger Taoyuan International Airport.
 Songshan Airport is also the base of certain Republic of China Air Force units as part of the Songshan Air Force Base.
-The Songshan Base Command's main mission is to serve the President and Vice President of the Republic of China.
+The Songshan Base Command's main mission is to serve the president and vice president of Taiwan.

 History

+The airport was built on 28 March 1936 during Japanese rule with its origins as a Japanese military airbase, the Taihoku Airfield (臺北飛行場, Taihoku Hikōjō), also known as Matsuyama Airfield (松山飛行場).
+In 1937, Matsuyama Airfield was occupied by the Japanese Navy's Kanoya Air Group and its Type 96 G3M bombers for bombing positions on Chinese positions.
+On August 14, 1937, an 18-bomber mission launched from Matsuyama Airfield targeted Jianqiao Airfield in Zhejiang Province and Guangde Airfield in Anhui Province, both in China.
+The raid was intercepted by Chinese fighter aircraft, resulting in the loss of four bombers without any casualties on the Chinese side.
+This date was later celebrated as Air Force Day in China.
+In 1944, the Japanese Army's 37th Kyoiku Hikotai, a training unit equipped with Ki-61 fighters, was established at Matsuyama.
+Many of its instructors later engaged in combat against American forces over Taiwan and Japan during the war's final months.
+From March to August, 1945, the US Army Far East Air Forces bombed the airfield, with the last mission on 24 August using B-24 heavy bombers.